-Some of the methods we get automatically are methods equals() and toString().
-The intent is for these methods to check if another object is equal to the current object, and to convert the current object into a String.
+Some of the methods we get automatically are methods equals(), clone() and toString().
+The intent is for these methods to check if another object is equal to the current object, correctly copy an object, and to convert the current object into a String.
 However, these inherited methods will not work correctly for just about every class you create.
 This means it is your job to override these methods with your own that work properly.